Post Incorporation Compliance for Producer Companies

 1) Maintaining a Registered Office

-The Producer Company should maintain a registered office, once the company is registered.
-The name of such registered office shall be filed by the company with MCA or the Ministry of Corporate Affairs.
-This can be in a corporate building or residential complex on a rental basis or ownership basis.
+Once registered, the Producer Company should maintain a registered office.
+The company shall file the name of such registered office with MCA or the Ministry of Corporate Affairs.
+This office can be in a corporate building or residential complex, and it can be rented or owned.

 2) Conducting Board Meetings